masato1122/Examples_QE/README.md

 Example jobs for QuantumEspresso.

-Examples found here were created mainly for those who want to start first-principles calculations.
+Examples found here were created mainly for those who want to learn first-principles calculations.
 Basic calculations such as DOS and band structure can be found.